JianDaRui/Vue3-NB/docs/02_runtime-core/h.md

       type = ShapeFlags.SLOTS_CHILDREN
       const slotFlag = (children)._
       if (!slotFlag && !(InternalObjectKey in children!)) {

-        // if slots are not normalized, attach context instance
-        // (compiled / normalized slots already have context) ;(children)._ctx = currentRenderingInstance
+        ;(children)._ctx = currentRenderingInstance
       } else if (slotFlag === SlotFlags.FORWARDED && currentRenderingInstance) {

-        // a child component receives forwarded slots from the parent.
-        // its slot type is determined by its parent's slot type. if (
+        if (
           (currentRenderingInstance.slots)._ === SlotFlags.STABLE
         ) {